 3 – Use Cashback or Store Apps

 These days, in the electronic age, there are a ton of cash back and store apps.
 Did you know many of them offer weekly cash back offers on all kinds of produce, from tomatoes to lettuce and way more.
-The top three easiest cash back apps to use are Checkout51, Ibotta and Savingstar which just require you to keep your store receipt after checkout.
+The two easiest cash back apps to use with produce offers are makeena and Ibotta, which just require you to keep your store receipt after checkout.

-- Ibotta offers are random but there are more items included than on Checkout51.
-Their offers will vary but you can usually find at least a few different offers for fruits and vegetables.
-Plus new members get a $10 bonus when you submit your first rebate!
+- Ibotta offers will vary but you can usually find at least a few different offers for fruits and vegetables to receive $0.25 cashback.
+Plus new members get a $10 bonus when you submit your first rebate using code mqxchjj.

-The great thing about the cash back apps is if you have a common offer on all the cash back apps you can claim your single purchase on them all.
-For example bananas may be on Checkout51, Ibotta and Savingstar, you could use your ONE store receipt and claim the banana offer on all three apps.
+The great thing about the cash back apps is if you have a common offer on all the apps, you can claim your single purchase on them all.
+For example bananas may be on makeena and Ibotta, you could use your ONE store receipt and claim the banana offer on both apps.

 If your store has store coupons or their own app, check for those coupons as well.
 Whole Foods has their own app and they will occasionally offer a coupon for $5 off Fresh Fruits and Vegetables, which you can use on organic produce.
 Since this is a store coupon, you can stack it with manufacturer’s coupons (e.g. Earthbound Farm Organic coupon) for a double stack on the savings!

 Have you noticed that produce selection and prices vary by season?
 This is why you see pumpkins on sale during the fall and watermelons on sale during the spring/summer.
 If you pay attention to what is in season you can buy organic produce at much lower prices.